tangrams/tangram-docs/pages/shaders.md

 ## `uniforms`
 Optional parameter.
 Defines the start of a `uniforms` block.

 The `uniforms` block allows shortcuts for declaring globally-accessible _uniform_ variables, for use in the `global`, `position`, `normal`, `color` and `filter` blocks.
-Uniforms declared here may also be accessed and manipulated through the [[JavaScript API]].
+Uniforms declared here may also be accessed and manipulated through the [JavaScript API](JavaScript-API.md).

 A "uniform" is a GLSL variable which is constant across all vertices and fragments (aka pixels).

-Uniforms are declared as key-value pairs; types are inferred by the [[YAML]] parser, and the corresponding uniform declarations are injected into the shaders automatically.
+Uniforms are declared as key-value pairs; types are inferred by the [YAML](yaml.md) parser, and the corresponding uniform declarations are injected into the shaders automatically.

 ```yaml
 shaders: